owl-project/NVISII/examples/readme.md

 ## 19.depth_map_to_point_cloud.py
 This example shows how you can go from a depth map to a point cloud.
 Please consult [this](https://dsp.stackexchange.com/questions/26373/what-is-the-difference-between-a-range-image-and-a-depth-map) for more informantion between computer vision and graphics depth map.

+## 20.motion_vectors.py
+An example to show you how to export motion vectors, they are very similar optical flow in computer vision, but it will break with reflective materials.
+The script outputs frame 0, moves an object, and export frame 1 as well as the motion vector between the two frames.

 ## Notes
 All these examples were developed and tested on Ubuntu 18.04 with cuda 11.0, NVIDIA drivers 450.36.06 and using a NVIDIA TITAN RTX .